shingo-nakanishi/zsh-config/README.md

 ```

 ### Open New Zsh
-open new zsh.
+Open new zsh.

 You can Not use `$ zsh` in terminal.
+Open zsh as New Window.

 ## Option